bioinfo-pf-curie/multiplex-imaging-analysis/docs/output.md

 The directories listed below will be created in the output directory after the pipeline has finished.

 ## Sequencing quality

-### FastQC
-[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your reads.
-It provides information about the quality score distribution across your reads, the per base sequence content (%T/A/G/C).
-You get information about adapter contamination and other overrepresented sequences.

-For further reading and documentation see the [FastQC help](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

 **Output directory: `fastqc`**